 Check out this video on how to build a DIY hydroponic garden system for $35.

 The nutrients needed for hydroponics gardening is important as basically you are imitating nature at her best when she creates soil.
 If you would like to make your own fertilizer from scratch, I found an article on Mother Earth News from 1977. <Remember, these are the experts, right?!?>

 The author makes it sound really simple actually.
-Either make or purchase a high quality compost tea or create a solution of fish emulsion, liquid seaweed and bloodmeal.
+Either make a compost for tea, buy a high quality compost tea or create a solution of fish emulsion, liquid seaweed and bloodmeal.
 The latter is a basic mix that you can supplement depending on what you are feeding.

 * Ensuring pH levels are balanced is a common problem with hydroponics growing so keep a close eye on it.